denoland/manual/tools/task_runner.md

 # Task Runner

-> ⚠️ `deno task` was introduced in Deno v1.20 and is unstable.
-It may
-> drastically change in the future.

 `deno task` provides a cross platform way to define and execute custom commands specific to a codebase.